 Finney’s Ghost seems to give a clear indication in its title as to which way the story is going to go.
 Pearl has certainly noticed the homeless Finney but is rather surprised to find herself the recipient of all his worldly goods after his sudden death; his final act is an icy dip in Regent’s Park.
 His belongings are in a small battered suitcase which Pearl eventually gets round to investigating; they include a large cache of photos taken around London locations.
 Many are inscribed with literary quotes from Shakespeare, Karl Marx and William Blake – the latter particularly lends proceedings a mystical air.
 Among the collection Pearl starts to find pictures of herself though she is totally unaware that these have been taken.
 Naturally she wonders how this has come to be and begins to piece together the fragments of the dead man’s life from the photos and various other items in the case to the point where he starts to become an ever present figure in her consciousness.
 Was he a stalker?
 And in that case is Pearl similarly inclined as she tries to solve the mystery?
 Is she even beginning to fall in love with him, or the idea of him?

 Eleanor Barr plays Pearl mostly in voiceover and opts for quiet understatement.
 The script by David Fox is poetic and lyrical in tone and shares some thematic similarity with Stephen Poliakoff’s drama Shooting The Past.
 Fox is also responsible for filming and editing and does an extremely good job at both.
 He is aided by having some stunningly realised photographs of London from Christopher Walker and Tony Hall to work with – the night time shots are particularly evocative and those of Regent’s Park in the snow have an appropriately haunting quality.
-Although badged as a ghost story don’t expect any shock moments – it really isn’t that kind of story.
+Although badged as a ghost story don’t expect any shock moments – it really isn’t that kind of tale.

 Also largely understated is the two handed Always On My Mind by Liam Alexandru.
 I say two handed but Charles Lomas and Lucy Syed actually play four parts.
 They are Curtis and Stacey who used to be in a relationship, but this ended six months previously.
 They have agreed to meet up online to catch up though I wasn’t convinced that Stacey would particularly have agreed to this; Curtis still clearly harbours feelings for his ex though made the mistake of not declaring his hand at the time.
 The two actors also play Jack and Jill the couple’s interior monologues who comment on what is going on and who are rather feistier in their attitudes.
 This is a clever idea although it seems perilously close to Peter Nicholls’s Passion Play which used a fairly similar conceit.